RuilianZ/database_proj1_pt2/README.md

 Create the CHECK constraints that you need to express the rest of your real-world constraints.

-* Note: PostgreSQL's CHECK constraints are limited ([see the documentation](http://www.postgresql.org/docs/10/static/ddl-constraints.html)), so do what you can.
+* Note: PostgreSQL's CHECK constraints are limited ([see the documentation](http://www.postgresql.org/docs/10/static/ddl-constraints.html)).
 * Note: PostgreSQL doesn't support CREATE ASSERTION statements, but does support triggers.
-However, you are not required to implement constraints that require triggers.

 ### Populate the tables

 Insert at least 10 realistic/real tuples into each table in your database.

-* This should be based on your description in part 1

 ### Run some queries